espressif/esp-idf/docs/get-started/index.rst

         e���)(Xn@�y.!��(�PW+)��Hn9a؅/9�!�t5��P�~�k��e�ea�5�jA
         ~zY��Y(1�,1�� e���)(Xn@�y.!Dr�zY(�jpi�|�+z5Ymvp

     or monitor fails shortly after upload, your board is likely using 26MHz crystal, while the ESP-IDF assumes default of 40MHz.
 Exit the monitor, go back to the :ref:`menuconfig <get-started-configure>`, change :ref:`CONFIG_ESP32_XTAL_FREQ_SEL` to 26MHz, then :ref:`build and flash <get-started-build-flash>` the application again.
+This is found under ``make menuconfig`` under Component config --> ESP32-specific --> Main XTAL frequency.

 To execute ``make flash`` and ``make monitor`` in one go, type ``make flash monitor``.
 Check section :doc:`IDF Monitor <idf-monitor>` for handy shortcuts and more details on using this application.